 If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found on the campaigns settings footnote).

-- Define your currency: You can define what currently you would like to track your sales and conversions in.
+- Define your currency: You can define what currency you would like to track your sales and conversions in.
 This currency will reflect in your reports.
 For more info, click here.

 - Conversion Attribution model: In the case that more than one agent or bot handled the conversation, define who should get the conversion.
 First agent?
 Last agent?
 Split?